pachaxodds/brag_document/2023 /Apr-Jun.md

 # [Quarter 2/4 of 2023] April - June 2023
 April is the first month of working at Sak Siam site, which is nicknamed (by P'Roof) as LeSS Uttaradit.
-Everything used in working at this site is something I have to learn "from scratch."
-This quarter is therefore a big challenge for me.
+Everything used in working at this site is something I have to learn "from scratch" This quarter is therefore a big challenge for me

 # 🎯 Goals for this quarter
 👉🏻 Understand LeSS working methodology<br />